xeronith/brainbox/docs/circuit/shapes/draw2d_circuit_decoder_BCDto7Seg.md

-# BCD to 7 segment decoder
+# BCD to 7 Segment Decoder

 A **BCD to 7-segment decoder** driver.
 Its function is to convert the logic states at the outputs of a BCD, or binary coded decimal,